paazmaya/tozan/README.md

 ## Version history

+* `v0.2.0` (2017-06-2x)
+  - Update database row if the file meta data was already stored
 * `v0.1.1` (2017-06-24)
   - Was missing `README.md` from package and hence from [the npm page](https://www.npmjs.com/package/tozan)
   - Now prints the file name when verbose, as advertised